 - Pre-applications will be reviewed by the ARC within 2-4 weeks of submission, depending on whether assistance is required to identify a KP collaborator.

-- If the pre-application is approved, the Access Administrator will notify and invite the investigator via email to submit an application.
+- If the pre-application is approved, the investigator will receive notification and guidance on submitting an application.

 The purpose of the pre-application is to:

 - Outline the proposed research project, including requested biospecimens and/or data (1 page limit)

 - Provide a brief lay summary of the proposed research project that can be understood by members of the public (200 word limit)

 - Request KP collaborators if not already identified